homan-uppu/writing/2-Essays/Fear equality.md

 We will need to retrain ourselves to not put those who have more wealth or status on pedestals.
 And the only way to do that is to retrain ourselves to not think we are better than others who have less wealth or status than we do.
 The more asymmetric the world becomes, the more compassion we need to build in order to be happy - in ways that were not required in a more symmetric world.
 Unfortunately this is difficult to do.

 Just like how we see asymmetric outcomes in all external things, I predict we'll see a growing asymmetry in happiness as well.
-Those that can retrain their minds will find themselves to be incredibly happy.
+Those that can retrain their minds will find themselves incredibly happy.
 Those that cannot will be less happy than previous generations even though they have more than ever.

-Acting optimally in an asymmetric world requires understanding ourselves, retraining our minds are the most fundamental level.
+Acting optimally in an asymmetric world requires understanding ourselves, retraining our minds at the most fundamental level.
 In an extremely asymmetric world, to get what we want, we will need to work against the programming that evolution has given us.

 ...